Youth Sports Programs

 The Denver Fencing Foundation has partnered with the University of Denver Pass Camp to offer fencing at its summer and winter programming.
 This camp follows the Aspen Institute Youth Sport Playbook and allows kids to sample sports and become physically literate for life.

-Denver Public Schools Adaptive Field Day
+DPS and APS Adaptive Field Day